aliclark/gnocchi/README.md

   be ignored.
 The padding usually rounds the payload length up to the nearest 16 bytes.
 * SERVER_KEY is the server's secret key
 * SERVER_IPV4 is the server's IP address

-Gnocchi can be used to send data, but when using Gnocchi this way take note that the reported IP may have been spoofed.
-This is because an adversary who can see the packet (ie. on the same network) can resend it from any IP address, which could have dangerous implications if the data was trusted to be from the reported IP address.